Submission guidelines and information

 |Journal Articles||Yes||Yes (Limit 3 from any one issue)|

 |Instructors’ original materials (syllabi, course notes, sample tests, exercises/problem sets, homework solutions, etc.)||Yes||Yes|

 |Non-Print Collection (videos, dvd’s, cd’s, audiotapes, etc.)||Yes||N/A|

 |Materials with copyright permission||Yes||Yes|

 |Materials not subject to copyright (such as public domain items, out of copyright items, government documents, U.S. laws and treaties.)||Yes||Yes|

 |Links to online journal articles owned by the Library||N/A||Yes|

 |Links to web pages (the Library will not be liable for the content linked to)||N/A||Yes|

-Kennedy Library accepts course-required textbooks and/or coursepacks for print course reserve but cannot purchase course-required textbooks for the library collection.
-Other types of books may be ordered for the library collection and placed on reserve.
-Bound periodicals, issues from Current Periodicals, microforms, and books or videos obtained via Interlibrary Loan or LINK+ may not be placed on reserve.
+Kennedy Library accepts textbooks and/or coursepacks from instructors/departments for course reserve, but cannot purchase textbooks for the library collection.
+Other books and materials may be ordered for the library collection and placed on reserve.
+Contact your college librarian when requesting materials to be added to the library collection.
+Periodicals, microforms, and materials obtained via Interlibrary Loan or CSU+ may not be placed on reserve.